DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia_def/index.markdown

 Keyword advertising enables search providers and their advertisers to deliver relevant, tailored, consumer-specific ads to internet users.
 It also allows search engine operators to generate substantial revenue from the sale of keyword advertising.
-For example , in 2012 the global internet advertising market was worth U.S. \$100.2 billion, representing a year-on-year growth of 17 percent, and a 20 percent share of the total global advertising market. [^3] Given its profitability, some search engines operate on a pay for placement basis only, where
+For example, in 2012 the global internet advertising market was worth U.S. $100.2 billion, representing a year-on-year growth of 17 percent, and a 20 percent share of the total global advertising market. [^3] Given its profitability, some search engines operate on a pay for placement basis only, where